CEO Update

 As the leaves change color and students head back to school, it is a time for everyone to get back to a regular routine, which often includes reflection on the past and looking ahead to the future.
 Your cooperative is no different.
 This is the time of year we look at and review our annual plans, goals, and budget.

-Strategic planning provides a multi-year strategy that helps us plan for an evolving energy industry, as well as meet unique needs of our service area.
+Strategic planning provides a multi-year strategy that helps us plan for an evolving energy industry, as well as meet the unique needs of our service area.
 This year, our Executive Team (vice presidents of energy services, engineering, finance, human resources, member services, and operations along with myself), will be working closely with our Board of Directors to develop plans that focus on our mission to create exceptional member experiences, while safely providing reliable energy at cost and to our vision of being a trusted energy partner loyal to the community – now and for future generations.
 Looking at today’s needs is just as important as looking at future needs.
 There are four strategic areas we focus on:

 - Financial Strength